-Redundant power supplies have an indicator that shows whether power is present or whether a power fault has occurred.
+The power supplies have indicators that show whether power is present or whether a power fault has occurred.

-- Not lit AC power is not connected. - Green In standby mode, indicates that a valid AC source is connected to the power supply and that the power supply is operational.
-When the system is on, also indicates that the power supply is providing DC power to the system. - Amber Indicates a problem with the power supply. - Alternating green and amber When hot-adding a power supply, indicates that the power supply is mismatched with the other power supply (a High Output 870-W power supply and an Energy Smart 570-W power supply are installed in the same system).
+• Not lit - AC power is not connected.

+- Green In standby mode, a green light indicates that a valid AC source is connected to the power supply and that the power supply is operational.
+When the system is on, a green light also indicates that the power supply is providing DC power to the system. - Amber Indicates a problem with the power supply. - Alternating green and amber When hot-adding a power supply, this indicates that the power supply is mismatched with the other power supply (a High Output 870-W power supply and an Energy Smart 570-W power supply are installed in the same system).
 Replace the power supply that has the flashing indicator with a power supply that matches the capacity of the other installed power supply.

-CAUTION: When correcting a power supply mismatch, replace only the power supply with the flashing indicator.
+supply with the flashing indicator.
 Swapping the opposite power supply to make a matched pair can result in an error condition and unexpected system shutdown.
 To change from a High Output configuration to an Energy Smart configuration or vice versa, you must power down the system.